-Progress Monitoring with SOR in Mind
+Progress Monitoring with the Science of Reading in Mind

 When you read a blog post, listen to a podcast, or read an article about the science of reading, it’s almost always covering instruction.
 And for a good reason - instruction is where the heart science of reading happens.
 But do you know what drives and influences such great instruction?
 Assessments!
 We can’t have meaningful, effective instruction without assessments.
 If instruction is the sail of a boat, assessments are the winds that drive and guide it.
 Before we can teach effectively, we need to know the needs of our students as well as their capabilities.
 Today, we’re going to unpack the significance of assessments and the crucial role they play in instruction.